lorepieri8/ai-techniques/README.md

 *Weak Points*: Slow to train, needs a lot of data.
 Requires a good simulator of the environment.

 *Other*: Applicable to vastly different problems, from [nuclear fusion](https://www.deepmind.com/blog/accelerating-fusion-science-through-learned-plasma-control) to [pure maths](https://www.nature.com/articles/s41586-022-05172-4).
-State of the art techniques are usually deep learning based (Deep Reinforcement Learning)
+State of the art techniques are usually deep learning based (Deep Reinforcement Learning).

 ---
 ### Artificial General Intelligence